mitsuba-renderer/drjit/docs/autodiff.rst

 proposed in the past, we refer to the excellent book by Griewank and Walther [GrWa08]_ for a thorough overview of this topic.

-Enoki implements two symmetrically opposite modes of AD:
+Dr.Jit implements two symmetrically opposite modes of AD:

 1. **Forward mode**.
 Given computation with certain inputs and outputs, forward mode propagates derivatives *from the inputs towards the outputs*.